 Transformational Leadership Track

-Curricular emphasis is on interdisciplinary collaboration across care settings.
-Participation in nursing leadership practica and classroom dialogue provides opportunities for students to apply knowledge and gain experience partnering with diverse care providers, populations, and communities to address health care inequities in creative and relevant ways.
-Specialty courses in leadership build on students’ competencies and goals.
+Curricular emphasis is on interprofessional collaboration across care settings.
+Participation in nursing leadership practica in traditional and emerging care settings adds depth and meaning to classroom dialogue.
+Practica also provide opportunities for students to apply knowledge and gain experience partnering with diverse care providers, populations, and communities to address health inequities in creative and relevant ways.

 Students will take a total of 33 semester credit hours — eight 3-semester credit hour courses + 9 semester credits of practica equal to 405 ‘clock’ hours of practice.
 Four courses and the related practica make up the Advanced Nursing Core that all Master of Arts in Nursing students must take, with the remaining four courses and practica focused on transformational nursing leadership content and skill development.